tuya/tuya-home-ios-sdk-sample-swift/README.md

 pod install
 ```

-3. This sample requires you to have a pair of keys and a security image from the [Tuya IoT Platform](https://developer.tuya.com/), and register a developer account if you don't have one.
-Then, perform the following steps:
+3. This sample requires you to have a pair of keys from [Tuya IoT Platform](https://developer.tuya.com/), and register a developer account if you don't have one.
+For more details, please check this tutorial: [Preparation](https://developer.tuya.com/en/docs/app-development/preparation?id=Ka69nt983bhh5)
-	1. Log in to the [Tuya IoT platform](https://iot.tuya.com).
-In the left-side navigation pane, choose **App** > **SDK Development**.
-	2. Click **Create** to create an app.
-	3. Fill in the required information.
-Make sure that you enter the valid Bundle ID.
-It cannot be changed afterward.
-	4. You can find the AppKey, AppSecret, and security image under the **Obtain Key** tag.

 4. Open the `TuyaAppSDKSample-iOS-Swift.xcworkspace` pod generated for you.
 5. Fill in the AppKey and AppSecret in the **AppKey.swift** file.